 Child Death Overview Panel (CDOP)

-The LSCB is responsible for ensuring that a review of each death of a child normally resident in the LSCB’s area is undertaken by a CDOP.
-The CDOP will have a fixed core membership drawn from organisations represented on the LSCB.
+Suffolk Safeguarding Partnership (SSP) is responsible for ensuring that a review of each death of a child normally resident in the SSP’s area is undertaken by a CDOP.
+The CDOP will have a fixed core membership drawn from organisations represented on the SSP.

 The functions of the CDOP include: